dashpay/platform/packages/dashmate/README.md

 #### List group configs

-The `group:list` command outputs a list of group configs.
+The `group list` command outputs a list of group configs.

 ```
 USAGE
-  $ dashmate group:list
+  $ dashmate group list

 OPTIONS
   -v, --verbose  use verbose mode for output